© C.Castilla - stock.adobe.com

 Bachelor of Science (BSc)

-Do you want to help shape our future, but wonder how?
-By studying computer science, you are opting for an exciting education, for progress and further development of information and communication technologies (ICT).
+You want to help shape our future, but wonder how?
+With the study of computer science you decide for an exciting education, for progress and further development of information and communication technologies (ICT).
 Perhaps you will soon make an important contribution to society or individuals through your knowledge and developments.

-Students receive a high-quality education in all the fundamentals of computer science and are taught by internationally recognized researchers.
+At TU Wien, you will receive a high-quality education in all fundamentals of computer science and will be taught by internationally recognized researchers.

 As an extension of a regular Bachelor's Programme in Computer Science and Business Informatics, students with outstanding academic performance can earn a Bachelor's Degree with Honors based on the Anglo-American model.
 The goal of the Honors Program is to provide individual support to particularly talented students and to inspire them to pursue scientific research at an early stage.
 Students do not begin their Bachelor's with Honors degree in their first semester.
 Students with excellent academic records may apply for admission to the Bachelor with Honors program after their third semester.